hallzy/tv-show-notification/README.md

 In your Google Drive, create a new spreadsheet and call it whatever you want.
 We will use this spreadsheet to start adding TV Shows to.
-As a start, put the name of a TV show into cell A1.
-Note that the "A" column is where all the TV show names will be.
-Column "B" will be used by the script to save how many episodes the script knows about already.
+As a start, put the name of a TV show into cell B1.
+Note that the "B" column is where all the TV show names will be.
+Column "C" will be used by the script to save how many episodes the script knows about already.
 For example, if the script knows of 40 episodes, but only 40 episodes are still known, the script won't do anything for that show until a new episode becomes known.

+### Overview of the Columns

+#### Column A

+Column `A` is used to hold the unique Show ID that TVMaze uses.
+This value will be found automatically if possible using just the TV Show name that you specify.
+If The script has a hard time finding out what TV Show to pick given just the name you provide, it will email you a list of the TV Shows that it thinks you might be referring to and it will provide you with the unique ID of each, along with a URL to go and check to see which show is the one you want.
+Once you have chosen the one you want, manually fill in column `A` with the unique ID.

+#### Column B

+This Column Holds the Names of the shows.
+This is (almost always) the only column that you will have to edit.

+#### Column C

+Holds the Number of episodes that the script currently knows about for that TV show.
+This is automatically updated and initialized, so you will probably never have to do anything with this.

+#### Column D

+Holds the current state of the show (ie. Running, ended etc).
+This is also automatically initialized and updated.

+#### Column E

+Holds the episode numbers of episodes that did not have an airtime provided the last time that the script ran.
+This is automatically initialized and updated as well.
+This column exists so that the script knows to go back and check these previous episodes as well as the new ones.

+### Continuing with Instructions

 Now open the script from the first step.
 There is a line at the top of the file like this: